Chinese playing cards: Character cards

-Character cards, printed with Chinese characters, first appeared during the middle of the Qing dynasty.
+Character cards, printed with Chinese characters, first appeared during the 19th century.
 There are several types of character cards but are all used to play rummy-like games.

 Number cards are quite similar to Six Tigers packs but each deck contains only two suits and includes rank 10.
 Both suits are labelled in Chinese numerals but one is in ordinary script while the other is in the financial or formal script.
 Some decks come with special suitless cards.
 There are 4 copies of each card.